 By this time, Taymor had already made her first two films.
 Fool’s Fire (1992) was her own adaptation of Edgar Allan Poe’s short story “Hop-Frog.”
-It played at the Sundance Film Festival and on public television (PBS, the Public Broadcasting Service).
+It played at the Sundance Film Festival and on PBS (the Public Broadcasting Service).
 In 1992 she directed a film of a production she directed of Stravinsky’s opera Oedipus Rex, conducted by Seiji Ozawa, at the Saito Kinen Festival in Japan.

-With more financial resources now available to her, Taymor concentrated for a time on feature films.
+After the success of The Lion King, Taymor turned her talents to feature films.
 Her 1999 screen adaptation Titus starred Anthony Hopkins and Jessica Lange.
-In 2002 she returned to the magic realism of Latin America for Frida, a film about Frida Kahlo, starring Salma Hayek as Frida and Alfred Molina as Diego Rivera.
+In 2002 she returned to the magic realism of Latin America for Frida, a film about Frida Kahlo starring Salma Hayek as Frida and Alfred Molina as Diego Rivera.
 In 2007, Taymor directed Across the Universe, another foray into magical realism, this time set to the music of The Beatles.
 Taymor again returned to features with the 2020 Gloria Steinem biopic The Glorias, which she co-wrote with playwright Sarah Ruhl.

 Despite her jump to the screen, Taymor continued to work in the world of opera and theater.
-She directed a new production of The Magic Flute, for the 2004–2005 season at the Metropolitan Opera in New York, and an original opera, Grendel, a long-term project she is creating with Goldenthal, for the 2006 season of the Los Angeles Opera and then at the Lincoln Center Festival in New York.
+She directed a new production of The Magic Flute for the 2004–2005 season at the Metropolitan Opera in New York and an original opera, Grendel, a long-term project she created with Goldenthal, for the 2006 season of the Los Angeles Opera and then at the Lincoln Center Festival in New York.

 Over the years, Taymor’s work has garnered practically every award in American theater.
-She received Villager Theater Awards for the sets and puppets in The Haggadah and for direction in Way of Snow; Maharam Theater Design Citations for Way of Snow and Tirae; Obie (“Off-Broadway”) Awards for Transposed Heads and Juan Darién; an Emmy award for costumes in Oedipus Rex; the International Classical Music Award, 1994, for Oedipus Rex.
-For The Lion King, she received a Tony Award, Outer Critics Circle Award, Drama Desk Awards for direction, costume design and (with Michael Curry) puppet design, Tony Awards for direction and costumes, and a (British) Olivier award for costumes, all for The Lion King.
+She received Villager Theater Awards for the sets and puppets in The Haggadah and for direction in Way of Snow; Maharam Theater Design Citations for Way of Snow and Tirae; Obie (“Off-Broadway”) Awards for Transposed Heads and Juan Darién; an Emmy award for costumes in Oedipus Rex; and the International Classical Music Award, 1994, for Oedipus Rex.
+For The Lion King, she received a Tony Award, Outer Critics Circle Award, Drama Desk Awards for direction, costume design, and (with Michael Curry) puppet design; Tony Awards for direction and costumes; a (British) Olivier award for costumes; and (French) Molière Awards for costumes and best musical.
 Her film Frida earned Academy awards for best score and best makeup.

 In 1990 Taymor received both a Guggenheim Fellowship and the first Dorothy Chandler Performing Arts Award in Theater.
 In 1992 she was granted a MacArthur Fellowship.
 In 1999 the Wexner Center for the Arts in Ohio mounted a retrospective of Taymor’s work.
 The exhibition subsequently appeared at The National Museum of Women in the Arts (Washington D.C.) and the Field Museum (Chicago).